Single Parent Families and Poverty in Scotland

 Child poverty briefings: Scottish Government

 In this briefing paper to MSPS ahead of the Scottish Debate on 18th April 2023, we set out what needs to be done to reduce child poverty within single parent families in Scotland and support them through the cost of living crisis.

 Single Parent Families Priorities for Change in 2020

 We believe tackling child poverty should be an immediate policy priority for the Westminster and Scottish Governments.
-In Scotland, single parent families are 29% of families, with over half living in poverty.
+In Scotland, single parent families make up 29% of all families, but single parent families are significantly more likely to be living in poverty.